Kong/docs.konghq.com/app/2.0.x/configuration.md

 #### mem_cache_size

-Size of the in-memory cache for database entities.
+Size of each of the two in-memory caches for database entities.
 The accepted units are `k` and `m`, with a minimum recommended value of a few MBs.

 Default: `128m`

+**Note:** As this option controls the size of two different cache entries, the total memory Kong uses to cache entities might be double this value.

 ---